+Signs of overwatering trees can be seen when paying close attention to the trees appearance.
 If you notice the area around the tree is constantly wet or if new growth withers before it’s fully grown or becomes light green or yellow, you may have an overwatered tree.
 Also, if the tree’s leaves appear green but are fragile this is a sign the tree has received too much water.
 On the other hand, under-watered trees typically are much more brittle and have brown or yellowed branches.

 As you can see, there are a few ways to tell if your plants are overwatered.
 We’ve provided some helpful tips for how to keep plants healthy and thriving in the commercial landscape.
 If you have any questions on this or other landscaping topics, please don’t hesitate to contact us!